dflow11/dflow11/README.md

-## Hello, I'm Diego!
+## 👋 Hello, I'm Diego!

-- Computer Science Student @ UIC | Software Engineering Concentration<br/>
+- I am a Computer Science Student @ UIC with an interest in Software Engineering <br/>
-- I make projects to master coding fundamentals and learn new programming tools<br/>
+- I make projects to master coding fundamentals, learn new programming languages and tools, and expand my tech stack<br/>
-- To contact me, connect with me on [LinkedIn](https://www.linkedin.com/in/diego-flores-71739729b/)<br>
+- To contact me, connect with me on [LinkedIn](https://www.linkedin.com/in/diego-flores-71739729b/)!<br>

 # 💻 Tech Stack: